 - Manage study team performance and CRO subcontractors to ensure adherence to agreed deliverables within timelines.

-- When applicable, manage relationships with FDA/Health Canada in collaboration with the local regulatory team.
+- When applicable, manage relationships with FDA/Health Canada and/or Notified Body in EU in collaboration with the local regulatory team.
 Ensure full compliance with global/local regulations.

 - Hands-on management of assigned clinical trials to ensure that timing of all major trial milestones meets the plan.
 Specifically, tracks and evaluates trial milestones and monitors overall operational performance metrics through life of the trial.
 Identifies issues early and proposes and tracks solutions.
 Whenever possible, resolves issues that have been escalated and/or take issues to management.
 Coordinates updates, including presentations and communications, on assigned trials to management.